NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 What if you need help?

-If you need more information after reading this guide, go to Businesses – International and non-resident taxes or call one of the following telephone numbers:
+If you need more information after reading this guide, go to Payments to non-residents or call one of the following telephone numbers:

 - 1-855-284-5946 from anywhere in Canada and the United States